+Linux is no longer supported by RescueTime but community support is strongly encouraged.
 Linux users can connect with one another and discuss system specific issues with RescueTime on our subreddit, r/RescueTime.
 This is an independent community solely for Linux users and provides a space to share knowledge and solutions.

 System Tray / User Interface

 The window manager must have a system tray area for RescueTime icon to live and be interacted with, otherwise accessing the menu and some features may be restricted; though there have been users that had success running without the UI.
 RescueTime is currently using Qt4 to create the windows/menu.
 If you are not seeing an icon in your system tray, or do not have a system tray, you may need to install an extension that provides one.